Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Methods

 \subsection{Particle-in-Cell Simulations}

 For data generation we have performed 2D PIC simulations using the electromagnetic code OSIRIS~\cite{fonseca2002osiris}.
 Across all simulations we consider a single mobile electron species moving over a fixed neutralizing ion background.
 For all scenarios, we use a charge-conserving current deposition scheme~\cite{esirkepov2001exact}, a finite-difference time domain Yee solver for the electromagnetic fields~\cite{yee1966numerical}, and the standard Boris pusher~\cite{birdsall2018plasma} to advance particle momenta and position.
-The collisional interactions between finite size electrons are self-consistently modelled by the PIC loop and no additional routines are used to enhance collisionality.
+The collisional interactions between finite-size electrons are self-consistently modelled by the PIC loop and no additional routines are used to enhance collisionality.
+Therefore, the operators retrieved in this work correspond to Coulomb collision operators modified for finite-size particles~\cite{langdon1970nonphysical, langdon1970theory,touati2022kinetic} as verified in previous work for thermal plasma setups~\cite{carvalho2026learning}.
+For the setups under study, the rate of collisionality is controlled by varying the number of particles per cell ($N_{ppc}$), shape function order ($m$), and initial velocity distribution function, while keeping other simulation parameters known to affect collisionality fixed (e.g. grid resolution $\Delta_x$)~\cite{carvalho2026learning, hockney1971measurements}.

 For the time-dependent operator in Section~\ref{sec:results_time_dependent_operator} we will study the relaxation of an initial electron isotropic waterbag velocity distribution defined as: